-MTE 221 Music Production with Logic Pro (2 credits)
+MTE 221 Music Production with Logic Pro (1 credit)

 Using Logic Pro recording software, you'll study the elements of production design, such as creative considerations in composition and song form, and the arrangement tools in Logic that allow you to build and shape a song.
 You'll also study Logic's mixing tools and advanced mixing techniques, such as setting up software instruments with multiple outputs, sidechaining, and mix automation.
 This course provides many critical listening examples, interactive activities, and "power user" tips and tricks for using Logic Pro, which illustrate the extensive capabilities of this dynamic music production software.
 You must have access to Logic Pro X software and supporting equipment (see instructor for academic pricing).
-Prerequisite: MTE 220 or instructor approval.

-MTE 222 Music Production with Ableton Live (2 credits)
+MTE 222 Music Production with Ableton Live (1 credit)